 Rocket League Season Rewards

-Top tier entertainment
+Top Tier entertainment

-It’s a system that offers players the chance to know their worth within the community.
-It allows the player to show off their prestige through emblems in matches.
+It’s a system that offers players the chance to know their worth and achievements within the community.
+It allows the player to show off their prestige through emblems in matches and competitive tournaments.
 Then perhaps most importantly, it allows players to gather wins and collect loot for their grind and hard work and playtime put into the game

 It forces players to compete against players of a similar caliber and pushes them to become better than they already are.
 It’s the ultimate motivational tool.
 So if you want to get to a grand champion rank or even to supersonic legend, get out there, get yourself a teammate or play alone, get ranked, and win some games.